 Gene Callahan Internship

 Jerry Mileur was a southern Illinois native who held two degrees from SIU Carbondale.
 A lifelong educator with a passion for teaching, politics, and baseball, Jerry retired as chairman of the political science department at the University of Massachusetts Amherst.
-He also owned a minor league baseball team for many years.
-Jerry served on the Board of Counselors for the Paul Simon Institute and was an author of books on the St. Louis Cardinals.
+He also owned a minor-league baseball team for many years.
+Jerry served on the Board of Counselors for the Paul Simon Public Policy Institute and was an author of books on the St. Louis Cardinals.
 He also endowed the Morton-Kenney Public Affairs Lecture Series at SIU.
 Mileur passed away in September of 2017.

 The Gene Callahan Internship was renamed by Jerry Mileur in early 2015 to honor the late Gene Callahan, who passed in August 2014.

 You can support the Gene Callahan Internship by making a tax-deductible contribution online today.